sufarnfong/gitbook_boc/README.md

 ## Introduction.

 Official documentation for BOC.
 This repo is used to sync changes from Markdown files (.md) with the DOC's website.
-Different GitHub branches are tracked by GitBook to feed each language variant.
+The different repository branches are tracked by GitBook to feed each language variant on the documentation.

 ## Updating versions